-What May be Missing When Your Reader Struggles
+What May be Missing When Your Reader Struggles?

 What is the missing connection for these students?

 An important aspect of reading and spelling is symbol imagery, which is the foundation of oral (phonological) and written (orthographic) language processing.
 Symbol imagery is the ability to create mental representations (imagery) for the sounds and letters (symbols) within the words.
-This connection of imagery and language is necessary for sounding out new words, as well as quickly recognizing letters and common words.
+This connection of imagery and language is necessary for sounding out new words, as well as quickly recognising letters and common words.